We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Pros: quick-release system makes it easy for adults to use

 - Cons: hardware mounting is made of plastic, which could affect longevity

 This gate is a favorite for parents and caregivers who need to cordon off stairs — it’s specifically designed just for that purpose.
 It’s sturdy due to its hardware mounting that can be used at any angle.
 It fits stairways (and also doorways and hallways) up to 42 1/2 inches (in.) wide.

 Some reviewers don’t like that the hardware mounting is plastic, but many praise the gate’s durability.

-Many of us remember growing up with those classic wooden style baby gates.
+Many of us remember growing up with those classic, wooden-style baby gates.
 This budget gate channels a bit of nostalgia while also offering an easy-to-open push latch feature.
-It promises not to mar surfaces with the pressure-mounted rubber bumpers and fits door frames and halls from 36 to 42 inches wide.
+It promises not to mar surfaces with pressure-mounted rubber bumpers and fits door frames and halls from 36 to 42 in. wide.

 Some parents dislike the fact that it’s challenging to securely lock this gate into place.

 - Cons: some reviewers dislike the plastic material

 This simple option is quick to install and easy to travel with if using the pressure-mounted option.
 But for placing it more permanently, it also comes with a hardware-mounted option.
 It can handle widths ranging from 26 to 42 in.

 Some parents complain about the same thing others praise: its plastic material.
 One pro is that it makes the gate lightweight and portable.
 But one con is that plastic can be less durable than other materials.